facebookresearch/xformers/README.md

 │   │    └ ...                  # all the supported positional embeddings
 │   ├── activations.py          #
 │   └── multi_head_dispatch.py  # (optional) multihead wrap
+│
-├── factory
+├── factory                     # Build model programatically
 │   ├── block_factory.py        # (optional) helper to programatically generate layers
 │   └── model_factory.py        # (optional) helper to programatically generate models
+│
-├── models
+├── benchmarks
-...                             # Full models, ready to be used
+│     └ ...                     # A lot of benchmarks that you can use to test some parts └── triton
+      └ ...                     # (optional) all the triton parts, requires triton + CUDA gpu
 ```

 <details><summary> Attention mechanisms</summary><p>